UPDATED JUL 14, 2020

 Broadly, we need to just state that running around, through, and between the parks in the Emerald Necklace is arguably better than Central Park.
 The Necklace links many of Boston’s green spaces, from the Boston Common all the way to Franklin Park.
 With so many miles of paths to choose from, there’s almost an endless number of routes to tackle.
 You could do the Fenway route, looping through the gardens and around the Back Bay Fens, hit the Riverway for miles of quiet, shaded trails, explore the Arnold Arboretum, or take on the nearly 1.5-mile loop around Jamaica Pond.
 Better yet, do a combination of these to log miles in some of Boston’s most scenic and historic areas.

 This spot might be obvious, but it’s certainly not overrated.
-Thanks to 23 miles of run-, bike-, and walk-friendly paths and water fountains, the Charles River is lined with runners from sunrise to sunset.
+Thanks to run-, bike-, and walk-friendly paths and water fountains, the Charles River is lined with runners from sunrise to sunset.
 If you cross any bridge, you’ll stumble onto Cambridge’s Memorial Drive, which has equally great running paths and even better views of the Boston skyline.
-You can easily create loops from three miles to 20+ based on bridges alone.
+Plus, you can easily create loops from three miles to 20+ based on bridges alone.
 And get this: in the winter, local companies set up shop to fuel runners as they pass by.
 Awesome!

 Since looping around the reservoir is only a mile and a half, you’re going to have to get creative if you want to get a solid workout in.
 Lucky for you, this spot is situated a few steps from the campus of Boston College and Commonwealth Ave. — and that, friends, is where the infamous “Heartbreak Hill” is located.
 So, here’s what you need to do: Plan on running the flat reservoir loop to enjoy views of the Boston skyline on a clear day.
 Then, add some mileage and a serious challenge to your workout by heading through BC’s campus to Commonwealth (and Heartbreak Hill) for some hill repeats.